 CRI also offers online and in-person continuing education courses on topics such as canine sports medicine, pain management, canine nutrition, geriatrics, and orthotics and prosthetics.

-Courses are offered in Florida, Colorado, Missouri, and other locations.
+Courses are offered in Missouri, Colorado, and other locations.

 Established by Dr. Huisheng Xie in 1998, Chi University (previously the Chi Institute) is dedicated to providing top-quality RACE-approved continuing education courses and academic programs in veterinary acupuncture, Traditional Chinese Veterinary Medicine (TCVM) and Integrative Veterinary Medicine exclusively to veterinarians and veterinary students.
 Chi University is accredited by the Distance Education Accrediting Commission (DEAC) recognized by the US Department of Education and Council for Higher Education Accreditation (CHEA).
 With a state-of-the-art 90-acre main campus in Reddick, Florida, and international courses based in Australia, China, Costa Rica, Europe, Indonesia, Malaysia, South Korea, Taiwan, Thailand, and more, Chi University has proudly graduated over 9,000 licensed veterinarians from 75 countries and regions.